-- As a higher level user, you have ability to Login as user to particular account.
+- As an advanced user, you have the ability to login as a user to a particular account.

-In this section you manage permissions for available sections in User's SpamExperts Dashboard.
-Each of them usually can be accessed via 4 possible HTTP methods:
+.
+Each of them can usually be accessed via 4 possible HTTP methods:

 - GET method is used for viewing data.

-- POST method is used for new entries creation.
+- POST method is used for new entry creations.

-- PUT method is used for existing entries modification.
+- PUT method is used for existing entry modifications.

-- DELETE method is used for entries deletion.
+- DELETE method is used for entry deletions.

-On this page you may control permissions for users managed by you:
+On this page you can control user permissions which are managed by you: